social-nlp-lab/explore_tiktok_su/README.md

 The full dataset can be provided upon request.
 Please contact the repository maintainers for access.

 ## Contact
-For questions regarding the paper or data, please contact [lb3338] at [drexel.edu].
+For questions regarding the paper or data, please contact lb3338 or mg3857 at drexel.edu.